 Hectic lifestyle, stress, sometimes overeating and consumption of antibiotics can reduce their numbers.
-People then tend to suffer from a weak digestive system and often complain of constipation, indigestion and acidity.
-Not only that, since the intestine also contains about 70% of the body’s fighter cells which keep us protected, a decline in their levels could result in frequent cold, cough and allergies.
+People then tend to suffer from a weak digestive system and often complain of constipation, indigestion, and acidity.
+Not only that but since the intestine also contains about 70% of the body’s fighter cells which keep us protected, a decline in their levels could result in frequent colds, coughs, and allergies.

-The best way to increase the good bacteria and keep the intestine healthy and strong is by consuming a probiotic food as a part of the daily diet.
-Such foods have enough numbers of good bacteria (more than 1 billion) which the intestine needs to work properly.
+The best way to increase the good bacteria and keep the intestine healthy and strong is by consuming probiotic food as a part of the daily diet.
+Such foods have enough numbers of good bacteria (more than 1 billion) that the intestine needs to work properly.

 However, they get passed out with the stool and therefore need to be consumed regularly for their health benefits.
-Probiotics hold the key not just for better digestive health and immunity, but have also shown benefit in reducing stress, overcoming the harmful effects of antibiotics and reducing the risk of cancer.
+Probiotics hold the key not just for better digestive health and build immunity but have also shown benefits in reducing stress, overcoming the harmful effects of antibiotics, and reducing the risk of cancer.

 Like they say, it takes two to tango- a well-balanced diet and a healthy intestine is the mantra for a long and happy life.